Overtourism & Residents’ Rights:

 “Tourismphobia” is the word chosen by everyone who would rather diagnose the resident than answer her.
 The protests are not a fear of visitors.
 They are a demand to be consulted about one’s own home.

-Get the free codeWhat You Can Do
+What You Can Do

 No single traveler causes overtourism, and no single traveler cures it—the fix is mostly policy, made by the cities in the case study below.
 But the model runs on demand, and demand is assembled one booking at a time.
 Six choices move a booking from the problem toward the answer:

 - Go off-peak and off-center.
 The single most effective thing a traveler can do is refuse the peak—the same month, the same square, the same island as everyone else.
-Shoulder seasons and second cities spread the load the UN’s own strategy list puts first.1
+Shoulder seasons and second cities spread the load the UN’s own strategy list puts first.1 What the shift buys in practice—for you and for the place—is mapped in shoulder-season timing on Crete.

 - Sleep where you evict no one.
 Prefer a hotel or a licensed, registered rental over an unlicensed flat that ate a home.
-If a listing cannot show a licence number in a city that requires one, that is your answer.
+If a listing cannot show a license number in a city that requires one, that is your answer.

 - Spend into the neighborhood, not onto it.
 The family taverna, the local grocer, the guide who lives there—money spent with residents is the version of tourism residents rarely protest.